Newfoundland dog

 1. Cavalier King Charles Spaniel

 While appearing rather perky, the cavalier is the dog all experts recommend if you’re looking for a laid-back pup.
-“The cavalier is very playful and affectionate and calm in the house,” knows The Spruce.
+“The cavalier is very playful and affectionate and calm in the house,” says The Spruce.

 brown and white long haired small dog on white textile